HsuJeremy/RoommateHub/README.md

 ## Architecture Overview

+RoommateHub is written in Swift and UIKit, uses Firebase for user authentication and data storage, and MessageUI to embed iMessage into the app.
 The high-level architecture of RoommateHub is as follows:

 <img
   src="Images/full-architecture.png"